This post takes you to the South Island of New Zealand. We are touring the island with a campervan and now driving from Queenstown to Mount Cook.

 Driving from Queenstown to Mount Cook: Wanaka

-Wanaka has a pretty setting between mountains and the lake, and the lake shore is all lined with trees and willows.
-This picture shows a hill called Eely Point.
-Eely Point is almost in the center of Wanaka and it has walking tracks.
+Wanaka has a pretty setting between the mountains and the lake, and its lakeshore is all lined with trees and willows.
+The picture above left shows a hill called Eely Point.
+Eely Point is almost in the center of Wanaka and has walking tracks.

 Glendhu Bay

-The Wanaka area looks so much like what you imagine New Zealand looks like so we decided to stay here a little bit and look how it was like.
+The Wanaka area looks so much like what you imagine New Zealand to look like at its best, so we decided to stay here for a while and see what the palce is like.

-We took a small road to west towards Mount Aspiring National Park.
-After a while we came to Glendhu Bay.
+We took a small road west towards Mount Aspiring National Park and came after a while to the small village of Glendhu Bay.
 There were beautiful Lake Wanaka views, a number of walking tracks and a camping site.

 Queenstown to Mount Cook: Lake Wanaka

-After Glendhu Bay we found more great walking tracks and all the driving and walking took so much time that we stayed the night at Glendhu Bay.
+Driving on from Glendhu Bay we found more walking tracks, and then all the driving and walking had taken us so much time that we desided to stay the night at Glendhu Bay.

 Lake Wanaka and Southern Mountains